Saturday, April 13, 2024

 I used a small Romertopf clay baker (9.5" x 6.5"), so I let the dough do its second rise as a vague loaf shape on a piece of parchment in a separate pan.
 I soaked the top and bottom of the clay baker in water for about 15 minutes, then placed both in the cold oven to preheat.

-I was aware of a fair amount of added acid in this recipe, not only in the molasses, coffee, and vinegar called for, but the also the whey that I used (in place of water-- a very mild whey, not sour.)
+I was aware of a fair amount of added acid in this recipe, not only in the molasses, coffee, and vinegar called for, but also the whey that I used (in place of water-- a very mild whey, not sour.)
 In researching what affect acid has on yeast dough, I found this on The Fresh Loaf: "[I]n rye breads, acidity matters a lot.
-Rye bread structure doesn't depend on gluten but on a viscous gel made of of water and complex carbs (polysaccharides).
+Rye bread structure doesn't depend on gluten but on a viscous gel made of water and complex carbs (polysaccharides).
 The amylases degrade the complex carbs, turning them into simple sugars and causing the rye breads to become dense and gummy."
 So, two thoughts: 1) maybe I didn't have to knead the dough to the windowpane stage; and 2) what affect, if any, did the whey have on the bread?
 I wouldn't have called the bread gummy, but I thought it could have used another 5 minutes or so in the oven.
 I baked it at 425 for about 30 minutes.
 I would have left it a bit longer except when I checked, the sides were turning black.
 (Now I think that was something on the baker causing them to burn, because it was only in spots.)

 Conclusion: Very good.
 The crumb (and crust) is dense but soft, and the flavor delicate.
 No specific flavor comes through, but they all blend together with only the occasional sweet tang of a bit of fruit and a light floral note from the orange peel.
 This is not a fruit-heavy bread so, if the yeast is strong enough, it could easily accept more fruit and nuts, up to a cup of each.